secretstartups/handbook/content/handbook/sales/field-operations/sales-systems/gtm-technical-documentation/_index.md

 **Overview:**

-- Currently the process that stamps Channel Managers on on Opportunity records is being updated more details are coming soon
+- Currently the process that stamps Channel Managers on Opportunity records is being updated more details are coming soon

 **Logic Locations:**